Are you looking for the best brunch in Greenwich Village? This local has you covered!

-Like most women I find brunch to be the most important meal of the day.
+Like most women, I find brunch to be the most important meal of the day.
 Judgment-free drinking before noon and a plethora of sweet and savory options at my discretion — did I die and go to heaven?
+But after living in NYC, I noticed my standard for brunch had gone up.
+Just because the spot is cute doesn’t necessarily mean it’s worth your money.

+So I set a personal mission and, over the last few years, have eaten my weight in breakfast foods to find the best brunch in Greenwich Village to share with you all.
 Don’t let my hard work go to waste.
-Grab your friends, your family, heck even just yourself and find something on this list that suits your needs.
-Now for the good stuff, here is the best brunch spots in Greenwich Village!
+Grab your friends, your family, heck, even just yourself, and find something on this list that suits your needs.
+Now for the good stuff: here are the best brunch spots in Greenwich Village!

 Visiting New York City?
-If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (The best neighborhoods for first timers +2 to avoid).
+If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (10 Best Neighborhoods +3 to Avoid).
 Don’t have time?
 Here’s our favorite hotel in NYC, hands down.

 Brunch in Greenwich Village

-#15.
 Claudette

 Brunch Hours: Friday 11:30am – 3pm, Saturday & Sunday 10am – 3:00pm